chozelinek/sacoco/tutorial.md

 ## Data processing with WebLicht

-In the previous section, we have seen how to *shape* our data for ulterior stages.
-Once that we have a homogenous format for both collections, it is time to process the texts with **WebLicht**.
+In the previous section, we have seen how to *shape* our data.
+Once that we have a homogenous format for both collections, we can start to process the texts with [**WebLicht**](http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/Main_Page).

-At this point, we still have to work separately with the contemporary and historical collections.
-In both cases, we will perform these steps:
+We have to process the two collections (historical and contemporary) separatly in WebLicht as we need two slightly different pipelines.
+In both cases, we have to perform the following steps:

 1. design a chain in WebLicht
     1. authenticate
     1. build a tool chain
-1. process all recipes with this chain using WaaS
+1. process all recipes with this chain using WaaS (WebLicht as a Service)
     1. get an API key for WaaS
     1. use a python wrapper to interact with WebLicht